Cherry Lips: Single release

 "Cherry Lips" was originally scheduled to be issued in the United Kingdom to support Garbage's mini-tour of Europe in November 2001.
 The track and remixes were serviced to radio, while the commercial release was put on hold.
 Garbage performed the song on Later With Jools Holland, MTV's Morning Glory and on Radio One's Evening Session as well as pre-recording a performance for Top of the Pops.
 At the start of 2002, Garbage kicked off the rescheduled release of "Cherry Lips", performing the song on cd:uk, T4 and on the Pepsi Chart Show.
-Mushroom Records issued "Cherry Lips" to record stores on January 21 in a 12" vinyl format and a 2×CD single set.
-A week later, "Cherry Lips" debuted at #24 on the UK Singles Chart.
-The single dropped to #40 after three weeks.
+Mushroom Records issued "Cherry Lips" to record stores on January 21 in a 12-inch vinyl format and a 2×CD single set.
+A week later, "Cherry Lips" debuted at No. 24 on the UK Singles Chart.
+The single dropped to No. 40 after three weeks.
 An internet-only remix of "Cherry Lips" produced by Girls Against Boys bassist Eli Janney was streamed online on various sites to promote the song.
 On February 1, Mushroom partnered with The Sun tabloid and Asda supermarket to give away a free CD titled Garbage:Sampler that included the "Cherry Lips" remix.
-In Ireland, "Cherry Lips" peaked at #27 on the Irish Singles Chart.
+In Ireland, "Cherry Lips" peaked at No. 27 on the Irish Singles Chart.

 Post release

 Since its release, the song has been constantly performed at Garbage concerts.
 In March 2003, "Cherry Lips" featured on the PlayStation 2 game Amplitude.
 While playing the "Cherry Lips" level, the game shows footage taken from the "Breaking Up the Girl" music video.
 In 2007, "Cherry Lips" was remastered and included on Garbage's greatest hits album Absolute Garbage.

 In December 2011, the song featured in an Actimel yoghurt spot in Italy.
 In 2012, the song featured on the band's second greatest hits album, The Absolute Collection, released in Australia and New Zealand ahead of Garbage's 2013 tour promoting Not Your Kind of People.
 In June 2013, the same week that Garbage's live Blu-ray/DVD "One Mile High...
-Live" was released, "Cherry Lips" re-charted at #89 on the UK Physical Singles chart.
+Live" was released, "Cherry Lips" re-charted at No. 89 on the UK Physical Singles chart.

 In 2021, "Cherry Lips" was remastered by Heba Kadry for inclusion in the 20th Anniversary Edition of Beautiful Garbage out on November 5.
 In 2022, the song was used for the "Salmon Sisters" commercial of Microsoft's Surface Go and was included in the first episode of the Netflix series Heartbreak High.
 The same year, the song was remastered again for inclusion in Garbage's third greatest hits album Anthology, out on October 28.